ruamel/ordereddict/README.rst

 This is an implementation of an ordered dictionary with Key Insertion Order (KIO: updates of values do not affect the position of the key), Key Value Insertion Order (KVIO, an existing key's position is removed and put at the back).
+The standard library module OrderedDict, implemented later, implements a subset of ``ordereddict`` functionality.

 Sorted dictionaries are also provided.
 Currently only with Key Sorted Order (KSO, no sorting function can be specified, but you can specify a